 For active rest, North Lake Tahoe’s many yoga studios are the perfect spot to ward off stiffness and soreness by stretching our body’s many muscle groups to decompress after a high-mpact adventure.

 Wellness Watch: Love Yoga and Tahoe?
 Have it all at Wanderlust 2018.

-If massages, facials and pumice-stones are more enticing to you, find the solace you’re looking for at one of North Lake Tahoe’s spas—like North Lake Tahoe Massage and Skincare and Clearwater Day Spa.
+If massages, facials and pumice-stones are more enticing to you, find the solace you’re looking for at one of North Lake Tahoe’s spas—like North Lake Tahoe Massage and Skincare.
 For a full spa day, consider one of the award-winning spas at the region’s resorts — like the spas at the Ritz-Carlton, Lake Tahoe, Resort at Squaw Creek or Hyatt Regency Lake Tahoe.
 Let the attentive staff and next-level accommodations sweep all of your après-fatigue away, and return from your Tahoe trip with an epic glow.

 4. Unwind With Some of Tahoe’s Best Views